Edge Statistics for Lozenge Tilings of Polygons, I: Concentration of Height Function on Strip Domains

 See Figure \ref{f:It} for an illustration.

 In Sections \ref{s:pcW}, we will prove the following concentration result on the height function for the weighted non-intersecting Bernoulli bridge model \eqref{e:wNBB}.
-We remark that our proof carries out for any Markov process with transition probability in the form \eqref{e:defLtnew}. \begin{prop} Fix an arbitrarily small constant $\fd>0$, and adopt \Cref{a:xhh} and \Cref{xhh2}.
+We remark that our proof applies to any Markov process with transition probability in the form \eqref{e:defLtnew}. \begin{prop} Fix an arbitrarily small constant $\fd>0$, and adopt \Cref{a:xhh} and \Cref{xhh2}.
 For any initial data $\bmx_0\subseteq \big[ \fa(0),\fb(0) \big]$ with the corresponding height function $H_0(x)$ satisfying

 with overwhelming probability the height function $H(x,t)$ for the weighted non-intersecting Bernoulli bridge \eqref{e:wNBB} satisfies, for $0\leq t\leq \ft$,

 \end{prop}